Guide to the South Africa documentary photographs collection, 1940s-circa 2013, bulk 1960s-2013

-Hilton-Barber was a freelance journlist and a member of Afrapix.
+Hilton-Barber was a freelance journalist and a member of Afrapix.
 He was a founder of the SouthLight Photographic agency.
 During the 1990s he worked with several South African newspapers.

 Paul Konings (1958- )

-Konings was born in New Zealand and moved to Cape Town in 1975.
-He became a freelance photographer and graphic artist.
+Born in New Zealand and resident of Cape Town since 1975, Konings is a freelance photographer and graphic artist.
 His work dates from the 1970s, and has been included in several books.

 Lesley Lawson (1952- )

 Lawson has been a writer and photographer for the South African Council for Higher Education.
 She was a member of Afrapix.
 During the 1970s and 1980s her work focused on labor, women, and political activism; she later was moved to focus on HIV issues.
 She has published two books, one on working women and one on HIV.